luigi0229/cdk1/README.md

 This is a simple REST API application that handles GET and POST requests to insert and query a DynamoDB table.
-It uses a CDK Stack to deploy the API Gateway with the required routes, the Lambda function using Node runtime, and the DynamoDB table.
+It uses a CDK Stack to deploy the API Gateway with the required routes, a Lambda function using Node runtime, and the DynamoDB table.

 ## prerequisites